-Data collection will be performed using the second second for electronic data capture (EDC) on electronic Case Report Forms (eCRFs).
+Data collection will be performed using sector and an analysis for electronic data capture (EDC) on electronic Case Report Forms (eCRFs).
 Site staff will be trained on the completion of the eCRFs prior to obtaining access to the system and will have their own Login/Password.
 Access to clinical study information will be based on an individual's role and responsibilities.